David Koleczek

 davidkoleczek at gmail dot com | LinkedIn

-I am an Applied Scientist II at Microsoft working in MAIDAP, a team under the Office of the CTO.
-Our team is responsible for innovating and accelerating the development of AI products across the company.
+I am an Applied Scientist II at Microsoft working on AI projects for Microsoft Loop!
 I have a Master's in Computer Science and concentration in Data Science from the University of Massachusetts Amherst.

 My passion is to always be building things and learning.
-One of my recent projects, not-again-ai, is an open-source Python package collection of various functionalities that come up over and over again when developing AI projects as a Data/Applied/Research Scientist.
+One of my recent projects, not-again-ai, is an open-source Python package collection of various functionalities that come up over and over again when developing AI projects.
 Check it out on GitHub!

 News